george0st/qgate-sln-mlrun/docs/applied-limits.md

    - missing support more primary keys
    - without check of table schema if table exist
    - schema for mapping FeatureStore to Table is must

+4. Not to use the engine `pandas`
+   - this `pandas` engine is useful only for test purpose (see the first info about that in change log for MLRun version 1.6.0)